UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
 > Whether empty lines are allowed or not is currently open for discussion ([#43](https://github.com/UltraStar-Deluxe/format/issues/43)).
-Whether a line that consists only of whitespace is recognized as an empty line is not yet decided.
+Whether a line that consists only of whitespace is recognized as an empty line has not been decided yet.

 Whitespace is used as a separator in many places of the format.
 Only space (`%x20`) and horizontal tab (`%x09`) are recognized as whitespace characters.
 In particular other unicode characters with the property `White_Space=yes` MUST NOT be treated as whitespace characters in the context of this specification.